TheRealSnipeZ/SimpleEssentials/README.md

 gmc.use.command

-This command is Just a short wag to do "/gamemode c"
+This command is Just a short way to do "/gamemode c"

 ### /gms